brittanycontreras/data-analytics-portfolio/README.md

 ---

-📊 Featured Projects
+## 📊 Featured Projects
-1. 📱 TikTok Creator & Content Performance Analytics
+### 1. 📱 TikTok Creator & Content Performance Analytics

-Tools: Python (pandas, matplotlib), Jupyter / Colab, GitHub
+**Tools:** Python (pandas, matplotlib), Jupyter / Colab, GitHub

 Analysis of 1,000+ trending TikTok videos to understand what drives high-quality engagement, with a focus on comment behavior rather than views alone.
 This project simulates how a growth or platform analytics team might evaluate content health, engagement depth, and discussion signals on short-form video platforms.

-Key Insights:
+**Key Insights:**

-Very short (0–15s) and medium (30–60s) videos generate the highest comment-to-like ratios
+- Very short (0–15s) and medium (30–60s) videos generate the highest comment-to-like ratios

-Mid-length videos (15–30s) tend to drive more passive engagement
+- Mid-length videos (15–30s) tend to drive more passive engagement

-Long videos are underrepresented among trending content, suggesting discoverability or retention constraints
+- Long videos are underrepresented among trending content, suggesting discoverability or retention constraints

-Core Analyses:
+**Core Analyses:**

-Custom engagement metrics (engagement rate, comment-to-like ratio)
+- Custom engagement metrics (engagement rate, comment-to-like ratio)

-Video length segmentation and comparative analysis
+- Video length segmentation and comparative analysis

-Identification of high-discussion outliers and engagement anomalies
+- Identification of high-discussion outliers and engagement anomalies

-Visualization of engagement patterns across content formats
+- Visualization of engagement patterns across content formats

-Why It Matters:
+**Why It Matters:**
-This analysis highlights how optimizing for views alone can mask content that drives meaningful interaction.
+- This analysis highlights how optimizing for views alone can mask content that drives meaningful interaction.
 For creators and platform teams, comment-driven engagement offers a stronger signal of audience involvement and discussion-worthy content.

 📂 Notebook: what_drives_discussion_on_tiktok.ipynb